hashicorp/schedbench/README.md

 With the above measurements recorded as the numbers change, we can glean some interesting performance data from a scheduler such as:

-* Time to first placement
-* Time to complete all placements
-* Time to P95/P99 placements
 * Time to first task running
 * Time to all tasks running
 * Time to P95/P99 tasks running